 Starting with the heart means starting within ourselves first.
-We need to examine our own personal contributions in the problem.
+We need to examine our own personal contributions to the problem.

 The authors also suggest that you focus and ask yourself what you really want.
 What you want for yourself, for the other(s), and for the relationship(s).